COE-Software-Engineering/project-backend/setup/README.txt

 * database would be setup

 NB: For the \copy ...... command in the 'Student table creation' section
-    replace the path given with the absolue path of the csv file in this folder ('classlist.csv')
+    replace the <abslolute_path_of 'classlist.csv'> with the absolute path of the csv file in this folder ('classlist.csv')

 // For environment variables setup